Building Conservation and Restoration

 These websites provide resources about building conservation and restoration:

 - historicengland.org.uk - Maintenance - maintenance and repair of historic buildings

 - historicengland.org.uk - Advice - advice on heritage protection.

 Alterations or building works that are carried out without permission may have to be removed if the Council takes enforcement action.
 It is important, therefore that advice is always sought prior to undertaking any works to the outside of the property.

 The Hastings Local Plan contains policies and proposals to preserve and enhance the architectural and historic character of Listed Buildings and Conservation Areas.

-More detailed advice in respect of architectural features, such as doors windows and roofs is given in Supplemental Planning Guidance Notes which are obtainable from the Community Contact Centre or can be downloaded from this site from our Useful Leaflets areas.
+More detailed advice in respect of architectural features, such as doors windows and roofs is given in Supplemental Planning Guidance Notes which are obtainable from the Community Contact Centre or can be downloaded from this site from our adopted guidance webpage.

 Marine Court Conservation Management Plan 2006-2011 - this document was published as a five year plan, however the content remains relevant beyond 2011.

 Our Planning Links area has links to other useful sites.